The Kaizen Karate Team

 Senpai Mason Schildt

 Senpai Mason Schildt, 16, started training in Karate when he was five years old, and he earned his Junior Black Belt in 2017.
 He became a Kohai (junior instructor) a year later.
 Mason earned his 1st Degree adult Black Belt in July 2022, and Shihan Matt promoted him to Senpai and full instructor.
-Senpai Mason is a multiple Colorado Karate Association (CKA) State Finalist, including placing 2nd in Sparring in 2021.
+Senpai Mason is a multiple Colorado Karate Association (CKA) State Finalist, including placing 2nd in Forms and Sparring in 2022.